fcsapi/Real-Time-Prices-with-Socket-PHP/README.md

 # FCSAPI - FX Price Feeds

-Update: 2021-02-05
+#### Update: 2021-02-05

-Get Real Time Forex and Crypto Prices with Socket and PHP.
-These code files help you to get live feeds from FCSAPI server.
-Get live prices from https://fcsapi.com
+FCSAPI provides real time FX prices with socket and PHP connection, FCS use socket.io on the server-side and workerman framework for PHP client.
+These code files help you to get live feeds from servers.
+Prices update frequency are <1 second to 5 seconds or depends on the currency.
+Get live prices from [fcsapi.com](https://fcsapi.com)

 <b> Files </b>
 * start.php stablish a connection between your and FCS server.